-I am an Assistant Professor of Labor & Employment Relations at The Pennsylvania State University and a Faculty Affiliate in Latin American Studies and the Center for Global Workers' Rights.
+I am an Assistant Professor of Labor & Employment Relations at The Pennsylvania State University and a Faculty Affiliate in Sociology, Latin American Studies, Women’s, Gender, and Sexuality Studies and the Center for Global Workers' Rights.
 I was recently featured as an Early Career Scholar by the American Sociological Association's Organizations, Occupations and Work Section.

 I completed my Ph.D. in Sociology at the University of California, Berkeley in 2017, and my dissertation, Domesticated Democracy?
 Labor Rights at Home in New York City and Lima, received the Honorable Mention in the Labor and Employment Relations Association's 2018 Thomas A. Kochan and Stephen R. Sleigh Best Dissertation Award Competition.
 Other recent work won the Cheryl Allen Miller Paper Award from Sociologists for Women in Society, the Outstanding Graduate Student Paper Award from the Sociology of Law Section of the American Sociological Association, and the Distinguished Graduate Student Paper Award from the Labor and Labor Movements Section of the ASA.